ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 |-----------|:--------------------:|:---------------------------:|:---------------------------:|
 | **File**  | `/a/0/3/0`           | `/battle/skill/be_seq.narc` | `/battle/skill/be_seq.narc` |

-Battle effect scripts contain varying complexity, so the following sections will start by breaking down the most basic battle effect script before moving on to more complex battle effect scripts, then examples on how to edit battle effect scripts.
+Battle effect scripts contain varying complexity, so the following sections will start by breaking down the most basic battle effect script before moving on to more complex ones, then ending with examples on how to edit them.

 #### Finneon, Use Pound!
 (The Most Basic Battle Effect Script)